jonnonz1/nz-statute-book/acts/public/2002/trade-marks-act-2002.md

 **Types of relief available for infringement**

 ### 106 Types of relief available for infringement of registered trade mark
-If an application is made to the court for relief, the relief that the court may grant includes— (a) an injunction on any terms that the court thinks fit:
+(1) If an application is made to the court for relief, the relief that the court may grant includes— (a) an injunction on any terms that the court thinks fit:
   (b) either damages or an account of profits.
+(2) If an application is made to the court for relief, the court may grant such additional damages as the justice of the case requires, having regard to all the circumstances and, in particular, to—
+  (a) the flagrancy of the infringement; and
+  (b) any benefit accruing to the defendant by reason of the infringement.

 ### 107 Damages for infringement of collective trade mark
 In claiming damages for infringement of a collective trade mark, the collective association that owns the collective trade mark (or the member or members taking action on behalf of that collective association) may take into account any damage or loss of profits sustained or incurred by any members as a result of the infringement.